marinehadd/aws-cloudops-networking/content/Day 2 - AWS Networking basics/_index.md

 ---
 title: "Day 2 - AWS Networking basics"
 chapter: false
-weight: 90
+weight: 70
 ---

-In this chapter, we will cover advanced concepts of AWS networking.
+In this chapter, we will cover the basics of networking on the AWS Cloud.